EN | FR

-For all these reasons, we have chosen to progressively implement the use of tablet computers to support our students and help them develop 21st-century skills.
+For all these reasons, we have chosen to gradually incorporate tablet computers into the curriculum to support our students and help them develop 21st-century skills.
 Digital devices complement — not replace — traditional pedagogy and provide a versatile means to differentiate the learning experience and encourage creativity and collaboration.

-Starting in Primary School Years 5 and 6 (CM1 and CM2) students have access to Apple iPad tablets to enhance lessons and academic activities under a teacher’s supervision.
+Starting in Primary Section Years 5 and 6 (CM1 and CM2) students have access to iPads to enhance lessons and academic activities under a teacher’s supervision.
 Internet access is filtered and restricted.
 Younger students may make limited use of tablets in some circumstances with the guidance of an instructor and no internet access.